QuiltMC/developer-wiki/wiki/versions/1.19/item/simple_item/markdown/simple_item.md

 ## What's next?
 This tutorial only covers the most basic of items.
 Check the other item tutorials for more advanced items.

-If you want your item to have a recipe, generate one from [this website](https://crafting.thedestruc7i0n.ca/) (you may want to use a placeholder for the `output` item and then replace it with e.g. `tutorial:example_item`) and then put it in a JSON file under `src/main/resources/data/tutorial/recipes/` (replacing `tutorial` with your mod ID).
+If you want your item to have a recipe, generate one from [this website](https://crafting.thedestruc7i0n.ca/) (you may want to use a placeholder for the `output` item and then replace it with e.g. `simple_item:example_item`) and then put it in a JSON file under `src/main/resources/data/simple_item/recipes/` (replacing `simple_item` with your mod ID).
 Further details on item recipes can be found <abbr title="This documentation is not done yet, but it will be soon!">here</abbr>.